-This bucket list entry takes a bit of planning, dedication, and a very early morning – but I can assure you that it’s well worth it.
-We were awake in the car at 3.30 am for our drive to the summit to see the sunrise at Haleakala.
+We were awake in the car at 3:30 am for our drive to the summit to see the sunrise at Haleakala.
 You’ll want to bring a couple of warm jackets, and maybe even nab a blanket from your hotel, because the temperatures before sunrise are chilly to say the very least.
 But once the first slivers of sun begin to appear at the horizon, the gathered crowd hushes and everyone takes in the beauty of the experience.

-There’s a lot of incredible places to visit around the world, but there’s one special travel experience I just can’t stop thinking about.
+There are a lot of incredible places to visit around the world, but there’s one unforgettable travel experience I just can’t stop thinking about.
 It’s one you should put on your bucket list – hiking the Stairway to Heaven in Oahu, Hawaii!

 The Stairway to Heaven hike, also known as Haiku Stairs, is not an easy hike – it could even be quite dangerous, so be sure you’re prepared and used to hiking.
 In addition to that, it’s illegal to hike up the actual stairs, you’ll risk getting a fine if you do so.
 Instead, take the magical legal way via the Moanalua Valley Trail.